raudabaugh/meps/lab2.md

 ###Tim Delisle and Sam Raudabaugh
 ### 2015-10-05
 #### Summary
 In this assignment, we familiarized ourselves with the Medical Expenditure Panel Survey (MEPS), an open dataset that offers information on patient spending and utilization as it relates to other properties including demographics and presence of comorbidities.
-We examinined interesting relationships and trends in the context of justifying a hypothetical EHR add-on.
+We examined interesting relationships and trends in the context of justifying a hypothetical EHR add-on.

+#### Proposed EHR add-on
+Closing the feedback loop from patient to physician is becoming increasingly important outside the clinical setting.
+With engorged emergency rooms, a proclaimed shortage of primary care physicians and uncontrolled growth in medical expenditure it is becoming important to predict the risk of uncontrolled medical expenditure for patients.
+Understanding this risk would greatly benefit payers, providers, patients and regulators.

+Our proposed EHR add-on is a tool for patients to regularly submit self reported health scores to their doctor.
+This tool would be in the form of a portal or app that is accessed by the patient to report their current health status.
+This portal could also potentially relay information to the patient's payer in order for the payer to incentivize the provider to take action on early predictors of increased spending.

 #### Analysis
 For simplicity, our approach was to look at a a subset of the data consisting of 37,000 individuals surveyed in 2012.
 This data file, 2012-Consolidated-stripped.csv, was retrieved from the CS 5555 GitHub site and imported into an IPython Notebook (attached) using the Pandas library.

 With Pandas, we were able to easily prepare the data for regression models, using the query() function to discard rows that were missing values for the variables of interest.
 We used the StatsModels library to run ordinary least squares regression tests examining a number of variables, starting with total expenditure versus family income.

 <figure>
 <figcaption>